 What makes podcasts unique and exciting is the 'flexibility' of their content.
 There isn't just one way to create them.
 The episodes can be of any length from a minute- to hours-long in-depth conversations.
 They range from a solo voice or involve multiple people in chats or interviews.
 No matter what you're into, you will find a podcast that's a good match for you.

 ✅ Podcasts can teach you many things related to your field of expertise or wake your interest in others that may be completely unrelated to it, such as aviation or logistics (we can do that too with our crosswind calculator and lead time calculator 😉).

 For example, since you need tech to listen to podcasts (internet, smartphone, computer, etc.), many technology-based podcasts are available to explore.
 They're great for keeping up with the fast-moving world of technology, all in your dead time.

-The TWiT podcast network has been going almost as long as podcasts have existed and offers a wide-range of long-form weekly tech podcasts.
-Alternatively, you can learn about the history of tech (Commandline Heros is well worth checking out).
+Thepodcast network has been going almost as long as podcasts have existed and offers a wide-range of long-form weekly tech podcasts.
+Alternatively, you can learn about the history of tech ( is well worth checking out).

 How does the podcast calculator work?

 In the podcast calculator, we grouped some of the most common daily activities such as commuting (whether by car, bike, or something else), cleaning, and working out into what amounts to this dead time to help you reclaim it.

 To use our tool, follow the simple steps below.

 Input at the top, one by one, the amount of time you spend daily on traveling, household chores, exercising, and 'other' (anything that doesn't fit the other categories).